AirPods Pro 2 (2022) vs AirPods Pro: should you upgrade?

 Apple's distinctive white AirPods might be a byword for true wireless earbuds, but they consistently only earned four out of five in our reviews.
-That all changed with the AirPods Pro 2 in 2022, whose combination of effortless usability and enhanced sound quality edged them into the fifth star.
+That all changed in 2022 with the AirPods Pro 2, whose combination of effortless usability and enhanced sound quality edged them into the fifth star.
+They remain the latest 'Pro' and are one of the best AirPods you can buy.

 AirPods Pro 2 (2022) vs AirPods Pro: price

-We are happy to report that the newer AirPods Pro launched at the exact same price as the originals in 2019 – £249 / $249 / AU$399.
-What makes us even happier is that (in the UK at least) this price dropped by £20 with the introduction of the USB-C charging case in September 2023.
-Apart from the difference in ports (mandated by a change in EU law), the Lightning-equipped AirPods Pro 2 and USB-C version are exactly the same, though Apple no longer sells the Lightning version.
+The newer AirPods Pro launched in 2022 at the same price as the originals did three years prior – £249 / $249 / AU$399.
+They arrived with a Lightning charging case, but in September 2023 were relaunched with a USB-C charging case.
+Apart from the difference in ports (mandated by a change in EU law), the Lightning and USB-C versions are exactly the same, though Apple no longer sells the Lightning version.

-Due to their age difference, there is now a price discrepancy between the old and new models, though.
-Second hand or refurbished AirPods Pro (1st generation) are available online, with prices varying between around £80 / $180 / AU$130 and £200 / $240 / AU$250.
+Due to their age difference, there is unsurprisingly a price discrepancy between the old and new models.
+Second-hand or refurbished AirPods Pro (1st Gen) are available online, with prices varying between around £80 / $180 / AU$130 and £200 / $240 / AU$250.
+You can often get the Pro 2 for around £50 / $50 / AU$50 cheaper than their RRP, too (see the widget below for the best price).

-The AirPods Pro 2's price puts them among the premium cream of the crop, including the class-leading Sony WF-1000XM5 and Bose QuietComfort Ultra Earbuds.
-So they aren't short of competition.
+Nevertheless, the Pro 2's price puts them among the premium cream of the crop, including the class-leading Sony WF-1000XM5 and Bose QuietComfort Ultra Earbuds, so they aren't short of competition.

 AirPods Pro 2 (2022) vs AirPods Pro: design